Research outline

 Toxic effects of welding particles and particles from 3D printing

 In projects performed in collaboration with KTH and several industrial partners, we study the toxic effects of welding particles and of powders used in so-called "3D printing".
 New welding wires have been developed by industry partners, and we have shown that particles formed during welding with these release significantly less hexavalent chromium and they are less toxic compared to those generated from welding with the traditional wires (see e.g McCarrick et al., 2021).
 In studies on powders used in 3D printing, or particles formed in the process, we have so far seen limited toxicity (see e.g. Vallabani et al., 2022).
+A new project (funding from AFA) will combine modelling of lung deposition and retention with in vitro experiments focusing on inflammation and immunosuppression.

 Effects of nano- and microplastics

 In society today, there is a lot of focus on so-called nano- and microplastics – small plastic fragments that are found in air, water and in the food we eat.
 In an ongoing project, we are studying whether nano- and microplastics can cause harmful effects on cultured cells.
 The first results show low toxicity in short-term studies.
+A new project (funding from Energimyndigheten) will focus on toxicity of tire wear.

 Read more about the project here: Towards quantifying impacts of microplastics on environmental and human health